mtgeorgin/flickr/README.md

 The application is built as a pure SwiftUI app utilising Combine to coordinate image fetching.
 The Flickr search API returns a list of thumbnail image urls and additional data for more detailed image fetching.

 ### Views
 - **ImageGridView**: The main SwiftUI view that lays out the image thumbnails in a grid three images wide.
-It includes text input for search term entry and validation.
+It includes text input for search term entry and validation, at least two characters are required.
 It incorporates endless scrolling.
 - **ThumbnailView**: A component used in ImageGridView that encapulates the thumbnail image, which is fetched and cached using **AsyncImage** via the thumbnail URL
 - **DetailView**: This SwiftUI view displays the full resolution image after clicking on a thumbnail on the ImageGridView.
 - **InitialView**: This provides a landing page to instruct the user.